KDE/documentation-develop-kde-org/content/docs/plasma/widget/plasma-qml-api.md

 ## PlasmaExtras

 To be consistent with elsewhere in Plasma, Plasma ships with a couple of special components.
-These components have their own API and are particulary helpful when creating a Plama Widget.
+These components have their own API and are particularly helpful when creating a Plasma Widget.

 You will need to import `PlasmaExtras` to use them.